amida-tech/orange-api/docs/src/pharmacies.md

 ### Retrieve all Pharmacies [GET]
 Get a list of all the patient's pharmacies.
 Includes full information on each..
-The current user will need read access to the patient's data.
+The current user will need read access to the patient.

 + Parameters
     + patientid (integer, required)